ADVERTISEMENT

 Attention Seeking

 Some clever pups learn that shaking, whining, or acting strangely gets them attention from their owners.
 When your dog reacts concernedly and gets extra love when they shake, they may use the behavior to gain those responses.
-If you suspect your dog is using these behaviors to gain attention, consider changing your reactions when they happen.
+If you suspect your dog is using these behaviors to gain attention, consider changing your reactions when they happen, but remember, shaking can also be a sign of distress.

 How to Tell If the Shivering is Normal